pyhoon/lhdn-einvoice-api-client-b4x/README.md

 ### Running the Application
 1. Select an API from the dropdown list or combobox (e.g. "Login as Taxpayer System").
 2. Click the green "SUBMIT" button to make the API call.
-3. After getting the access token, you can proceed to call other APIs.
+3. After getting the `access token`, you can proceed to call other APIs.
 4. Stop the process by clicking on the stop button on the IDE.
-5. Make changes to any commented parameters in the code and make further testing.
+5. Make changes to any parameters in the code and make further testing. e.g provide valid TIN or UUID values.
+6. The subs you need to focus are `B4XComboBox1_SelectedIndexChanged` and `BtnSubmit_Click`.
-6. By default, the IDE is using `Default` build configuration to make API calls to LHDN Sandbox environment.
+7. By default, the IDE is using `Default` build configuration to make API calls to LHDN Sandbox environment.
-7. To make API calls to LHDN Production environment, you need to specify the correct credentials in config.properties file.
+8. To make API calls to LHDN Production environment, you need to specify the correct credentials in config.properties file.
 In the IDE, select `Production` from the build configuration dropdown list (next to Debug dropdown list) which is selected as `Default` by default.
-8. This is same for all platforms (B4J, B4A and B4i).
+9. This is same for all platforms (B4J, B4A and B4i).

 ### Future versions